 Flour – All-purpose flour is added to thicken the sauce.

 Lemon Juice – Lemon juice is the star ingredient of this sauce recipe.
-It adds a nice tangy and zesty taste, which makes the sauce unique from others.
+It adds a nice tangy taste, making the sauce unique.
 Use only fresh lemon juice.
 Bottled lemon juice will not work in this recipe.

-Other – Apart from the above-mentioned ingredients, you will also need garlic, onions, salt, ground pepper, and fresh parsley.
-Fresh garlic adds a unique taste, but you can replace it with garlic powder too.
+Other – You will also need garlic, onions, salt, ground pepper, and fresh parsley.
+Fresh garlic adds a unique taste, but you can also replace it with garlic powder.

 Optional – You can also add ¼ cup of shredded parmesan cheese at the end of cooking for a lovely umami flavor.

 White Wine adds a sweet and fruity taste to the buttery sauce.
 Use an inexpensive white wine with more tannin.
-The more fruit extract and tannin a wine has, the deeper and richer a flavor it will give the dish.
-Keep in mind that all alcohol from the wine will evaporate during cooking, and only the flavor will remain.
+The more fruit extract and tannin a wine has, the deeper and richer the flavor it will give the dish.
+Remember that all alcohol from the wine will evaporate during cooking, and only the taste will remain.

 How To Make Lemon Garlic Butter Sauce